How to cope with continued or new lockdown restrictions

 When COVID-19 first hit, and countries around the world went into various states of lockdown, it was a shock.
 For many, it felt like the rug had been pulled out from under their feet, with social plans cancelled, support networks taken away and work now to be done at home, sometimes even combined with childcare.
 On top of this, many were worried about catching the virus or its impact on loved ones.

 The pandemic has had a clear impact on our mental health.
-Recent data from the Bupa Global’s Executive Wellbeing Index found that 70%1 of high net worth individuals from around the world have experienced symptoms of mental ill-health since the pandemic started, with 21% suffering from fatigue, 22% from disturbed sleep, 23% enduring a low mood and anxiety and another 21% experiencing feelings of anger and impatience.
+Data from Bupa Global’s Executive Wellbeing Index found that 70%1 of high net worth individuals from around the world have experienced symptoms of mental ill-health since the pandemic started.
+A total of 21% suffered from fatigue, 22% from disturbed sleep, 23% endured a low mood and anxiety and another 21% experienced feelings of anger and impatience.

 And with huge changes to almost every aspect of everyday life as well as constant reminders in the news and on our news feeds, Dr Luke James, Medical Director Bupa Global & UK Insurance, says that this is not surprising.
 ‘The sheer amount of information provided on a daily basis during the pandemic, from social media and traditional media stories can fuel a sense of anxiety,’ he says.
 ‘One shouldn’t underestimate the impact on our mental health of watching or reading the news with stories of death, suffering and illness on a day to day basis throughout the crisis.
 We also have to remember how many people may have lost relatives to COVID-19 during this time and the subsequent impact of this.’